tanishaguptacodes/My-C-practices-/README.md

 ## 🚀 Note

-I will keep adding more C programs here as I learn new topics.
+I will keep adding more C/C++ programs here as I learn new topics.